LuanD3V/luan-web-portfolio/README.md

 - Project Portfolio: The repository contains a portfolio section that covers a variety of projects I've worked on.
 Each project is meticulously documented, providing details about the context, technologies used, challenges faced, and solutions implemented.
 - Technical Skills: Through a dedicated section, my technical skills in different technologies and programming languages are showcased.
 This offers visitors a comprehensive view of the competencies I have developed over time.
-- Technical Blog: In addition to the portfolio, I maintain an up-to-date technical blog.
-In this space, I share tutorials, articles, and insights on relevant topics in the world of software development.
 - Resume and Contact: I provide an updated resume for download, along with contact information for anyone interested in getting in touch with me directly.

 ### How to Contribute: